 Hancock invented the elevating scraper design in the mid 1950s but the concept did not catch on straight away.
 It gained popularity with land development contractors who found it ideal for preparing land for irrigation.
 These first Hancock machines were towed behind agricultural tractors.

-It was not until LeTourneau-Westinghouse (Wabco) introduced a production sized machine to the market that the idea really took hold, and, in so doing, LeTourneau-Westinghouse got a great jump on their competitors who were left playing catch up for several years afterwards.
+It was not until LeTourneau-Westinghouse (Wabco) introduced a production sized machine to the market that the idea really took hold, and, in so doing, LeTourneau-Westinghouse got a great jump on its competitors who were left playing catch up for several years afterwards.

 Apart from modifications to the existing scraper draft arms and a boosting of the machine’s hydraulic capacity to cope with the hydraulic elevator motor’s voracious appetite, very little had to be done to the existing TS-260 to produce the 260E elevating scraper.